Succession Season 4 cast: All actors & characters

 Willa Ferreyra: Justine Lupe

-Justine Lupe plays Willa Ferreyra, Connor’s escort, partner, and wife-to-be.
+Justine Lupe plays Willa Ferreyra, Connor’s escort, partner, and, eventually, wife.
 She’s also an aspiring playwright, but she seems to have given up that dream after her play flopped on Broadway.
-In Season 3, she agreed to marry Connor, making her a possible first-lady-in-waiting (ha!).
+She may have been with Connor for the money at first, but by the end of Season 4 it became clear she had genuine feelings for him, and she was an incredibly supportive presence in his push for the presidency.

 Lupe has also appeared in The Marvelous Mrs Maisel, Luckiest Girl Alive, and Mr Mercedes.